Can I Sue A Business if Their Employee Injured Me in a Car Accident?

 Regardless of the legal theory, taking on the employer of a negligent driver is commonplace following an accident.
 While most drivers have their own insurance, the policies provided by the employer are often much more robust.
 When these policies have higher limits, they often result in bigger settlement checks for a plaintiff.

 If you are considering a lawsuit after an accident and you are curious if you can include the driver’s employer in the claim, Douglas & London can help.
-Our team of litigators has extensive experience pursuing drivers and their employers alike.
+Our New York City personal injury lawyers have extensive experience pursuing drivers and their employers alike.